trankillity/deck_diablo3/README.md

 ## To-do
 * [Docs] Video demonstrating all the controls.
-* [Docs] Upload raw config file for people to download directly.
-* [Docs] Guide on how to install raw config file.
 * [Config] One-button repair.
 * [Config] One-button salvage.
 * [Config] Force the "stand still" button to cancel auto-move if it's enabled.
-* [Config] Consider moving "stand still" button to reclaim another trigger.